Since the Maritime Museum Foundation was established in 2006, it has proudly supported many maritime projects.

 Tuia Encounters 250 – Tākiri: An Unfurling

 The Maritime Museum Foundation, with generous support from Chisholm Whitney Charitable Trust and Pub Charity, has assisted the Maritime Museum with its Tuia Encounters 250 project, Tākiri: An Unfurling.

 Through support from Chisholm Whitney Charitable Trust, four artists (Chris Charteris, Jasmine Togo-Brisby, Kohai Grace, and Nikau Hindin) were commissioned to each create an artwork for the Tākiri exhibition.
-When the exhibition closes in June 2020, the commissioned pieces will be acquisitioned into the Maritime Museum’s permanent collection.
+When the exhibition closes, the commissioned pieces will be accessioned into the Maritime Museum’s permanent collection.

 Pub Charity has supported the implementation of a range of marketing activities associated with Tākiri: An Unfurling.

 Transportation of students to Maritime Museum

 The Maritime Museum Foundation, with generous support from Four Winds Foundation, is enabling approximately 5,200 students to visit the Maritime Museum to participate in its education programme, at a fraction of the normal cost.

 The Auckland Harbour Board microfilm collection